SandyProfile/Portfolio/README.md

 # Portfolio
-This is my first task of my first internship
+This is my first task as a internship